 The conchos are solid sterling silver with jewelers bronze cowboy scenes.
 These are handmade classic Navajo "Storyteller" style and each concho is a different detailed cowboy scene.

 The set is complimented with a matching headstall, all buckstitched and sporting matching Navajo silver conchos and buckle/tip/loop sets.
 The mecate is horsehair, hand made by "Blind Bob", a master rope maker who is no longer living.
 The saddle stand is fully tooled to match and the base is titled and commemorates our 800th saddle!
-AVAILABLE!

 The Yellowstone is the forth piece in The Skyhorse Collection series.
 This edition is presented in two pieces - each featuring a Yellowstone National Park animal.
-The first 2 pieces are a bear and a buffalo.
+The first two pieces are a bear and a buffalo.

 The large seat piece is called a mochila and is typical of an early California style saddle.
 This mochila is a single piece of leather which is hand carved, sculpted and painted and very high relief.
 A large tapadero stirrup is also fully carved, braided, silver coin mounted and fully lined.

 The 8-strand edge braiding is done with kangaroo lace.
 There is 125 feet of leather lacing on each piece.